 - Woodthorpe Park, Sherwood

 - Whitemoor Park, Basford

-All the above groups have permission to use the specified park for this activity.
-If you would like to use one of our other parks to run your own Boot camp, please contact the Parks and Open Spaces team on 0115 915 2733 or firstname.lastname@example.org for further information.
+If you would like to use one of our other parks to run your own fitness sessions, please contact the Parks and Open Spaces team on 0115 915 2733 or email@example.com for further information.

 Please note, you will need permission to use a park for this activity, otherwise, your insurance might be invalid.